-HPV vaccines, also known as Gardasil can help to protect both men and women from HPV strains that may be the reason for genital warts.
+HPV vaccines can help to protect both men and women from HPV strains that may be the reason for genital warts.
 There is a vaccine known as Cervarix that protects against cervical cancer, however, they cannot provide safety for genital warts.

 Individuals who are above 26 can get this HPV vaccine.
 It may be given at 9 years only and is available in three different shots.
 Both of these vaccines are given before the person gets sexually active since they are very effective before a person is highly exposed to HPV.

 Make sure you use condoms every time you want to enjoy sex with your partner as this can lessen the risks of getting warts.